 \section{Conclusions}

-The concept of reduced fractals, with specific limited scale range and only partial self-similarity, is introduced and used to generate spectra of reduced fractals.
-To demonstrate applicability of these spectra to biology, the spectra are generated for selected green algae, which include Charophyta and Chlorophyta algae, and their classes Charophyceae, Zygnematophyceae, Chlorophyceae, Ulvophyceae and Trebouxiophyceae.
-By showing how these spectra can be used to investigate physical properties of algae and to classify them within their familes, we hope that the spectra will become a new tool to study algea, including also red and brown algae, as well as microalgae.
-It is also suggested that the spectra can be used for other biological systems and that they may provide biologists a tool to brigde over to physics, electro-sensory artificial life and synthetic biology.
-The spectra may also become a useful tool in other natural sciences.\\
+The concept of reduced fractals, with a specific limited scale range and only partial self-similarity, is introduced and used to generate spectra of reduced fractals.
+To demonstrate the applicability of these spectra to biology, the spectra are generated for selected green algae, which include Charophyta and Chlorophyta algae, and their classes Charophyceae, Zygnematophyceae, Chlorophyceae, Ulvophyceae and Trebouxiophyceae.
+By showing how these spectra can be used to investigate physical properties of algae and to classify them within their families, we hope that the spectra will become a new tool to study algae, including also red and brown algae, as well as microalgae.
+It is also suggested that the spectra can be used for other biological systems, whose images are known, and that they may provide biologists with a tool to bridge over to physics, electro-sensory artificial life and synthetic biology.
+The spectra may also become a useful tool in other natural sciences.

-{\bf References}\\
+\section{References}